Free Community of Interests Universal

 Article 1 Name, Office

-1. Under the name “Free Community of Interests for Border and Spiritual Sciences and Ufological Studies-Landesgruppe Canada,” herein referred to as FIGU-Landesgruppe Canada or “FLCA”, was founded in Toronto, Ontario, on July 7, 2010.
+1. Under the name “Free Community of Interests Universal - Landesgruppe Canada,” herein referred to as FIGU-Landesgruppe Canada or “FLCA”, was founded in Toronto, Ontario, on July 7, 2010.
 This not-for-profit organization, which is a daughter society of FIGU, Semjase-Silver-Star-Center, 8495 Schmidrüti, Switzerland (herein referred to as “FIGU SSSC").

 2. FIGU-Landesgruppe Canada was registered with the Canadian government on November 29, 2011 in accordance with the provisions of the Canadian Corporations Act and aligns with the Canadian Charter of Rights and Freedoms.